shlomnissan/gl3x/docs/main.md

 Each dependency includes license information in its respective `vendor/` folder.
 Additional libraries may be used in asset tooling but are not part of the engine runtime.

-### Building Gleam
+### Building GL3X

-Gleam uses [CMake](https://cmake.org/download/) to configure and build the project.
+GL3X uses [CMake](https://cmake.org/download/) to configure and build the project.
 You can toggle build components using options or presets.

 #### CMake Options